tobz-nz/autoform-spark/readme.md

 ## Change Log

+- 3.8.3
+-- tweak how date field value formats are set

 - 3.8.2
 -- tidy up misc code & fix some php5.4 warnings
 -- the $action parameter is now optional (submits to the current url by default)